-The Triazine Network is a coalition of over 1000 local and state agricultural associations and farmers located throughout the United States.34 It includes growers of various crops on which atrazine is used.
-The Triazine Network was established to respond to EPA's atrazine review.
-The Triazine Network commented extensively on EPA's atrazine review, raising the lack of test validation issue.35 The Triazine Network's goal is to ensure an outcome to EPA's atrazine review based on sound science.
+The Triazine Network is a coalition of over 1,000 local and state agricultural associations and farmers located throughout the United States.31 It includes growers of various crops on which atrazine is used.
+The Network was established to respond to EPA's atrazine review.
+The Triazine Network commented extensively on EPA's atrazine review, raising the lack of test validation issue.32 The Triazine Network's goal is to ensure an outcome to EPA's atrazine review based on sound science.
 The Environmental Risk Assessment's statements regarding atrazine's endocrine effects adversely affect this goal because they are not based on sound science.

 Moreover, the Environmental Risk Assessment will ultimately form part of the basis of an IRED that will determine whether atrazine can continue to be used as a herbicide and under what conditions.
-An IRED based on unreliable EPA conclusions regarding atrazine's endocrine effects could adversely affect the ability of the Triazine Network's members to use atrazine.
+An IRED based on unreliable EPA conclusions regarding atrazine's endocrine effects could adversely affect the ability of the members of the Kansas Corn Growers Association and Triazine Network to use atrazine.